Frequently Asked Questions

 I am an essential worker, do I have to self-isolate?

 Yes, if you enter PEI from another province or country, you must self-isolate for 14 days.
 If you will be in PEI for less than 14 days, you must self-isolate for the duration of your stay.

 If you are an essential worker, you are allowed to go to work during the self-isolation period.
 This means you must travel directly to and from work everyday, without any stops.
 When you are not at work or traveling to or from, you must stay inside your dwelling or on your property.
 You must have a support person who can get groceries, medication or anything else you may need during the 14 day isolation period.
 Learn more at Self-Isolation for Essential Workers

 What is being done to protect health care workers on the front lines?

 The health and safety of all health care workers is a priority of the COVID-19 Joint Response Team of the Chief Public Health Office and Health PEI.
-Staff are closely monitoring and responding to the issue.
+Staff are monitoring and responding to the issue.

 How can parents and caregivers support children and youth during this time?